lschachter/entertainmentCrossing/README.md

 - Add robust testing
 - Cache recent queries (those made by the user and those found by google, to avoid IMDb scraping even if the user put in a slightly different query looking for the same person)
 - If the site actually gets used, I would like to remove the scraping of IMDb and instead create a cron job that downloads their database periodically, searching through that for the crossings instead of the site itself.
 This would speed up the site immensely but cost money to host, so would only be worthwhile down the line.
+- Rewrite the logic into an api
+- Rewrite the frontend using React

 ##### Functionality